shashankag14/arxiv_chatbot/README.md

 - **Ask Questions**: Users can ask questions related to the research papers, and the app will provide answers using a trained model.
 - **Interactive UI**: A simple user interface built with Streamlit.

+> **⚠️ Note:** The app uses Cohere for LLM based responses.
+Without a valid Cohere API key, the bot will not work.
+You can get your API key from [Cohere's API Key Page](https://dashboard.cohere.com/api-keys).

 ## Installation

 Follow these steps to get your project set up locally.